KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Bluebikes by jschless](https://github.com/jschless/MMM-Bluebikes)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-Bluebikes.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-Bluebikes.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `XMLHttpRequest` in file `MMM-Bluebikes.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `MMM-Bluebikes.js`: Replace it with built-in fetch.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Bluelinky by Cyw00d](https://github.com/Cyw00d/MMM-Bluelinky)